 I think there can never be a correct answer for this.
 It is always subjective.
 For most people, their passion – that one thing they can sacrifice everything else for – is not something that can get them their daily dal-roti.
 But with thousands of years of evolution of the human brain, it is almost impossible for us to be satisfied by dal-roti everyday for our entire lives.
 You need to find your own perfect balance.

 Coming back to Rajeev’s question, all I could manage was an analogy.
 “Your dreams and passions are like the fire that keeps you warm and cozy in the cold.
 But to keep it burning, you need to step out into the cold to get wood.
-Your job is the part where you get the wood.”
+Your current job is the part where you get the wood.”

 Here’s a beautiful song written by Prasoon Joshi from the movie ‘London Dreams’.
 Do give it a listen.